ppy/osu-wiki/news/2022-12-24-results-osu!taiko-featured-artist-cup-3.md

     <iframe width="95%" height="400" src="https://www.youtube.com/embed/fcpIgCvV3RQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-It doesn't stop there, thanks to this win, and to his unmatched performance across other official mapping contests, [Ph0eNiiXZ](https://osu.ppy.sh/users/9463721) has reached 6 [contest points](/wiki/Contests/Contest_points) and will be crowned as an **Elite Mapper**!
+It doesn't stop there.
+Thanks to this win, and to his unmatched performance across other official mapping contests, [Ph0eNiiXZ](https://osu.ppy.sh/users/9463721) has reached 6 [contest points](/wiki/Contests/Contest_points) and will be crowned as an **Elite Mapper**!

 ### Full results

-If you're interested in seeing the full picture, [this spreadsheet](https://docs.google.com/spreadsheets/d/1qktqbLOIE3TYonUdb3RuJvBmgBZXyc6syMr5S9oB8qU/edit?usp=sharing) contains detailed judging results for all entries that have survived screening.
+If you're interested in seeing the full picture, [this spreadsheet](https://docs.google.com/spreadsheets/d/1qktqbLOIE3TYonUdb3RuJvBmgBZXyc6syMr5S9oB8qU/edit?usp=sharing) contains detailed judging results for all entries that survived screening.

 ## Conclusion

-To everyone who've submitted an entry, or even just cheered on from the sides, thank you all for being a part of this experience and we hope you've enjoyed this iteration!
+To everyone who submitted an entry, or even just cheered on from the sides, thank you all for being a part of this experience and we hope you've enjoyed this iteration!

 See you next year! <3